Shoveling snow can make you a little extra pocket money.

-It is less imposing on your back and there is also less chance of over exerting yourself.
+It is less imposing on your back and there is also less chance of over-exerting yourself.

-For years, I was one of the crowds who got it all wrong until I figured out snow shoveling could be less of a strenuous job when I started right at the top and worked my way down.
+For years, I was one of the people who got it all wrong until I figured out snow shoveling could be less of a strenuous job when I started right at the top and worked my way down.